Skip to main content

 As for boating vacations in Mykonos, many private yacht charter holidays from Turkey and Greece make Mykonos a part of their itinerary.
 Mykonos has also been a favorite gay-friendly holiday destination since the 70’s.

 Two types of winds are known to be active in Mykonos.
 One in the winter, the Sirocco; and in the summer, the Meltemi winds which come from the north, during July and August.
 Travelers on blue cruises are advised of this so as to plan their itineraries accordingly since many Gulets and other small and medium sized boat charters prefer not to set route in this region during these months as it makes for rough seas – unless they are heading south where the winds stays behind.
 Otherwise it is not very comfortable and doesn’t offer very pleasant yacht charter holidays due to seasickness and the large waves.
-However the winds do help to cool down the temperatures during that time of year when its very hot.
+However the winds do help to cool down the temperatures during that time of year when it’s very hot.

 A few places of interest include the Mykonos Windmills from the 16th Century.
 They do not operate any longer but rather are used as homes to the locals, storage space or museums.
 There are a few museums such as the Archaeological Museum (1905), Aegean Maritime Museum, Folklore Museum and the Agricultural Museum.